Probing the quantum metric of 3D topological insulators: Abstract

 Like the Berry curvature, the quantum metric peaks near band degeneracies, where the Bloch states vary most rapidly in momentum space.
 More importantly, topology is a sufficient, albeit not necessary, condition for quantum geometry \cite{Verma2025}.
 Gapless Dirac cones on the surfaces of 3D topological insulators are thus expected to host prominent quantum metric effects \cite{Chen2024c,Mera2022}, but no such evidence has been provided so far.
 Here, guided by recent theoretical predictions \cite{Mercaldo2024}, we probe via nonlinear magnetotransport the quantum metric of the surface states of topological Sb$_2$Te$_3$ thin films.
 We measure a second-order, nonlinear response that is independent of disorder at temperatures below 30 K and is thus indicative of a surface intrinsic transport of geometric origin.
-Our findings demonstrate the existence of quantum geometry associated with topologically-protected surface states and set the stage for embedding the quantum metric in topological devices.
+The magnitude of the nonlinear response can be further controlled by tuning the electronic filling of the Dirac cone in field-effect devices.
+Our findings demonstrate the existence and tunability of quantum geometry-driven transport associated with topologically-protected surface states and set the stage for embedding the quantum metric in topological devices.